Adrien-François Servais: Family and legacy

-Some years after his death in 1866, Servais was honored by his home town of Halle, where a statue of him was placed on its central market square by his son-in-law, Professor Cyprian Godebski.
+Some years after his death in 1866, Servais was honored by his home town of Halle.
+His sculptor son-in-law, Professor Cyprian Godebski, created and installed a statue of him in front of the town hall on its central market square.

 The South-West Brabant Museum in Halle has a collection on his life and work.
+It also holds material about his granddaughter Misia Sert and her father Cyprian Godebski.